Ember 4.0 released

 Follow these steps in order:

-1. Upgrade your project to the latest patch version of Ember 3.28.
-Many developers can do this by running npx ember-cli-update --to 3.28.
-The general Ember upgrade guide has more details about how to upgrade your Ember app/addon.
+.
+The general Ember upgrade guide has more details about how to upgrade your Ember app/addon. - Upgrade the

-2. Upgrade the ember-cli-htmlbars dependency (if present) to the latest patch release of 6.x.
-The final patch releases of the 5.x and 6.x series include important fixes for how deprecations are presented.
+dependency (if present) to the latest patch release of 6.x.
+The final patch releases of the 5.x and 6.x series include important fixes for how deprecations are presented. - Install

 Notable changes